mkoura/dump2polarion/README.md

 -
 For CFME QE specific instructions see <https://mojo.redhat.com/docs/DOC-1098563>

-For info about xunit importer see <https://mojo.redhat.com/docs/DOC-1073077>
+For info about XUnit Importer see <https://mojo.redhat.com/docs/DOC-1073077>